Crime-Analytica/CrimeStop-Analytics/web/README.md

 **By  using [NPM](https://www.npmjs.com/)*

-Compile @CRA/Web by executing the following commands:
+Compile @CRA/Web by executing the following commands

 ```bash
 cd ../web